benard-g/quick_setup/README.md

 This guide contains my personal installation steps to configure a new WSL environment.

-These commands are intended to be copied & pasted in a freshly created `Ubuntu-20` WSL.
+Most of these commands are intended to be copied & pasted in a freshly created `Ubuntu-22` WSL.

 > You are free to follow these steps but be aware that they are tightly related to my personal needs.